Unit 9: Project Specification

 - Two-site joint-inverse \hat\tau(t) overlaid on the synthetic truth, with the per-site decoupled inverses on the same axes for comparison.

-- Mechanism partition plots at all three sites (z = -10\,\text{m} for Site A, z = -30\,\text{m} for Site B, z = -50\,\text{m} for Site C — each one near or just below the local thermocline).
+- Mechanism partition at all three sites (table or plots; z = -10\,\text{m} for Site A, z = -30\,\text{m} for Site B, z = -50\,\text{m} for Site C — each one near or just below the local thermocline).
 The partition should show qualitatively different mechanism weights across the three sites — that’s the §9.1 multi-site story made quantitative.

 - The GPU-launch checklist as a